|Subscribe | What is RSS|

 At 8:00 pm, a talk about the history of astronomy in the Upper Connecticut River Valley will be offered outdoors (weather permitting) in the Shaw Memorial hedge room (bring a blanket or towel for sitting on the grass).
 At 8:30 pm, members of the Springfield Telescope Makers will have a variety of telescopes, many of them handmade, set up on the grounds at the park and will be aiming them at a variety of deep-sky objects such as galaxies, nebulae, star clusters and planets for visitors to explore and enjoy.

-"We are very excited to be hosting this Star Party for the seventh year.
+"We are very excited to be hosting this Star Party for the eigth year.
 Though the northeast United States is one of the most light-polluted areas of the country, residents of the Upper Valley are very fortunate to have wonderful dark skies with hundreds of visible stars to enjoy" said park superintendent Rick Kendall.
 "We hope that this night sky viewing event at the park reveals some of the hidden gems in the dark skies above us that are with us every night but that can only be seen through a telescope.
 The Springfield Telescope Makers are an outstanding local resource for night sky issues and we are very happy to be continuing this partnership with them for the last seven years."

 In the event of rain or heavy clouds, the night sky viewing will be rescheduled for Sunday, September 17.
 To find out if the event is going forward as scheduled, contact the park at (603) 675-2175 ext.
 106. Updates will also be posted on the Saint-Gaudens National Historic Site Facebook page.